 - For any reuse or distribution, it must be made clear to others what the license terms of this work are

 - Any of these conditions can be waived if the copyright holders give permission

 - Nothing in this license impairs or restricts the author's moral rights

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

-JISS grants you the right to publish the metadata of the series, it's issues and articles under the terms of the Creative Commons CC0 1.0 Universal (CC0 1.0).
+JISSS grants you the right to publish the metadata of the series, issues and articles under the terms of the Creative Commons CC0 1.0 Universal (CC0 1.0).

 Editors, authors and publisher adopt the guidelines developed by the Committee on Publication Ethics (COPE).

-Any submitted research article will briefly be reviewd by the journal Editor-in-Chief (EIC) to ensure the complience with the journal criteria in terms of domain relevance, basic science, and format standards.
-The manuscripts accepted for peer-review will then be assigned to an Associate Editor (AE), a member of the editorial board with the closest research area as to the topic.
-The AE will send the paper to two referees who are the experts in the domain. the referees are supposed to provide the AE with their comments in no more than 6 weeks.
-In special cases, the AE can ask for the opinion of an additional referee.
-Based on the referees' feedback, the AE can advise the EIC about the acceptance or rejection of the manuscript.
+Any submitted manuscripts will briefly be reviewed by the journal Editor-in-Chief (EIC) to ensure the compliance with the journal criteria in terms of domain relevance, basic science, and format standards.
+The manuscripts accepted for peer-review will then be assigned to an Associate Editor (AE), a member of the editorial board with the closest research area as to the topic of the manuscript.
+The AE will send the paper to at least two reviewers who are an expert in the domain.
+The reviewers are supposed to provide the AE with their comments in no more than six weeks.
+In special cases, the AE can ask for the opinion of an additional reviewer.

-Referee will always be selected from a different university than the one with which the submission is affilliated.
+Reviewers will always be selected from a different university than the affiliations of the authors of the submitted manuscript.
 Although the authors can suggest their desired reviewers, it is up to the AE whether to send the manuscript to the suggested reviewers.
-The review process will be double-blinded: the referee will not know the identity of the author and the author will not know the identity of the referee.
+The review process is double-blinded.